pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection list [COMMAND-OPTIONS]

+      Execute a predefined wbem request.

-      Execute a simple wbem request to test that the connection exists and is working.
+      This provides a simple test to determine if the defined connection exists and is working.

     Options:
       -h, --help  Show this message and exit.